top of page

 Also, with the data from my Mira Hormone Tracker, I can see that my current systemic HRT regimen (Oestra by Inner Balance) is just right for me.
 I can rest knowing that my Hormone Replacement Therapy is working and that my brain is no longer screaming at my ovaries.
 All is calm.

-The Mira Hormone Tracker with FSH wands will cost about $142.
-If you chose to purchase the kit I purchased from Mira directly, it will include the FSH wands (yellow box) and also the max wands (lavender box) to test for estrogen and progesterone, expect a cost just north of $200 for that.
+The kit I purchased from Mira included FSH wands (yellow box) and also the max wands (lavender box) to test for estrogen and progesterone.
 There is typically a coupon on the website that you can add to your order as well.

 Image of my Mira hormone chart after 5 days of testing.